FIWARE-RoboticsGE/Robotics/docs/u_and_p_guide.rst

       the two types of service items

-The service logic provides a context in which the underlying elements can run and live to give the feature or brain the robot need.
+The service logic provides a context in which the underlying elements can run and live to give the feature or brain the robot needs.
 There are many service items already available through the full installation of the underlying layer but are not listed through the platform in the fiware
 version: you can see them looking in the ROS environment or documentation to